Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Forward Problem and Uncertainty Propagation

 In forward simulations involving uncertainty, we consider stochasticity only in the external loading, not in the material model or its parameters.
-Thus, the traction \( \overline{\tent} \) is modeled as a random field parameterized by a standard Gaussian variable \( \xi \).
+Thus, the traction \( \overline{\tent}(\xi) \) is parametrized with a standard Gaussian random variable \( \xi \).
 This yields the stochastic boundary value problem (SBVP):